STAT325-S24/HistoryAmherstCollege/README.md

     # Groups:   token [6]
       token        n
       <chr>    <int>
-    1 students   257
+    1 years      703
-    2 time       251
+    2 time       614
-    3 years      206
+    3 students   518
-    4 dollars    174
+    4 year       392
-    5 year       144
+    5 dollars    380
-    6 meeting    138
+    6 class      329

 The above table displays the 6 most common nouns in the text.
 Unsurprisingly, we see “students” as the most common noun.

 ## Notes

 -   The index was not included in the text in the package
 -   Footnotes were moved into the text where referenced (e.g., `[This is a footnote.]`)
 -   Erratum on page 671 states:
     `On page 290, line 20, for Humphrey read Hitchcock`.
 This change has been noted in the text.